stories from the field

 Stories exploring the struggles and successes of immigrant, migrant and refugee farmers, farmworkers and families from around the world planting new roots in U.S. soil.
 Below are links and excerpts from articles, blogs and other story sources by- and about these neighbors of ours, rebuilding life through agriculture in their new communities across the States.

 If you come across stories or have your own to tell – please share.
 All pages on this site are updated as frequently as possible.
-Moreover, if you find a story that could use attention and coverage, please reach out so that I can use my background in storytelling, content creation, means of production, and media/film industry network to help fill those gaps.
+Moreover, if you find a story that could use attention and coverage, never hesitate to reach out so that we can work together to help fill those gaps.

 New Support for Refugee Farmers Hard Hit by the Pandemic